bsc-pm/ovni/doc/user/runtime/trace_spec.md

 ![Jumbo event](fig/event-jumbo.svg)

-## Design considerations
+### Design considerations

-The stream format has been designed to be very simple, so writing a parser library would take no more than 2 days for a single developer.
+The binary stream format has been designed to be very simple, so writing a parser library would take no more than 2 days for a single developer.

 The size of the events has been designed to be small, with 12 bytes per event when no payload is used.